prompt-bot/is-kubernetes/README.md

 ## CLI

 ```
-$ is-kubernetes
+$ npx is-kubernetes
 ```

-Exits with code 0 if inside a Docker container and 1 if not.
+Exits with code 0 if inside a kubernetes container and 1 if not.